babelouest/yder/README.md

 ## Header files and compilation

-To use yder in your code, you must include the file `yder.h`.
+To use Yder in your code, you must include the file `yder.h`.

 ```c
 #include <yder.h>